 Ste Action p 1 Open the Database Builder (Develop > Data Modeling > Database Builder) 2 Load or create a Data Model.
-3 Right-click on the loaded Data Model in the Database Builder and select 'Import DB schema from ODBC' or From the ribbon select 'Develop &gt; Data Modeling &gt; Import' The 'Import DB Schema from ODBC source' dialog displays, showing the details of the current active database connection.
+3 Right-click on the loaded Data Model in the Database Builder and select 'Import DB schema' or From the ribbon select 'Develop > Data Modeling > Import' The 'Import DB Schema' dialog displays, showing the details of the current active database connection.

-The Import DB Schema from ODBC Source dialog
+The Import DB Schema dialog

-Option Description

-Database This field shows a description of the current ODBC connection, in the format: dbms.database_server.database_name If necessary, click on the button and, on the 'Machine Data Source' tab of the 'ODBC Select Data Source' dialog, select an alternative ODBC connection.
+Option Description Database This field shows a description of the current Live connection, in the format: dbms.database_server.database_name

+If necessary, click on the button and, select an alternative connection.
 Import to This field shows the target Package that the new objects will be saved to.
 If you want to specify a different Package, click on the button and select an alternative Package.
 Only include objects from Schema(s) If the database type supports multiple schemas (such as SQL Server, Oracle, PostgreSQL and DB2 Express) you can filter objects to be retrieved from the database by schema.
 The available schemas are automatically listed in this panel.
 Select the checkbox against each schema to include in the import.
 (You can click on the All button to select all the schemas, or the None button to clear all selected checkboxes.)
-If you suspect that the schema list might have changed since you loaded them, you can refresh the list by clicking on the
+If you suspect that the schema list might have changed since you loaded them, you can refresh the list by clicking on the Reload Schemas button.
+Name Filter The 'Name Filter:' field allows filtering of objects using SQL wildcards appropriate to the DBMS of the schema being imported.

-Reload Schemas button.
-SQL Wildcard Filter The 'Name Filter:' field allows filtering of objects using SQL wildcards appropriate to the DBMS of the schema being imported.
-For example, for Oracle: LIKE 'A%' - list objects with a name starting with the letter 'A' NOT LIKE '%\%' ESCAPE '\' - list objects with a name that does not include an underscore () IN ('TABLE1','TABLE2') - list objects with names that are included in the parentheses NOT IN ('TABLE1','TABLE2') - list objects with names that are not included in the parentheses Note that only one filter can be entered.
+For example, for Oracle:

+- LIKE 'A%' list objects with a name starting with the letter 'A' - NOT LIKE '%%' ESCAPE '\' list objects with a name that does not include an underscore () - IN ('TABLE1','TABLE2') list objects with names that are included in the parentheses - NOT IN ('TABLE1','TABLE2') list objects with names that are not included in the parentheses

+Note that only one filter can be entered.
 You cannot add a second filter using the AND clause.

+Filtering is not available for MS Access

+Filter Options

-Filtering is not available for MS Access Filter Options The 'Filter Options' panel controls what object types and properties are read in from the database schema.
+The 'Filter Options' panel controls what object types and properties are read in from the database schema.
 Values changed on this screen are saved to the registry so that they are re-applied in the next work session.
 The available options are briefly described here; select the checkbox against an option to activate it.